tobimensch/cli2man/README.md

 cli2man cli2man -m --set-order "NAME,SYNOPSIS,OPTIONS,DESCRIPTION"
 ```

+> NOTE: There's a standard order of sections that all manpages should stick to.
+Cli2Man tries to keep a standardized list of sections.
+When you change the standard order or when you use custom non-standard sections inbetween standard sections, make sure that you have good reasons to do so.

 ### Automatic filenames and gunzip compression

 Usually manpages have the format progname.section and often they're compressed with gzip.